veritas-sot/miniApps/docs/miniApps/kobold.rst

           description: export properties
           devices:
             sql:
-              # the values of the select statement must correspond must include the columns you
-              # want to export
+              # the values of the select statement must include the columns you want to export
               select: id, name, primary_ip4
               from: nb.devices
               where: name__ic=local